eloialonso/open-rain/README.md

 ## Option 2: on demand watering via a web interface

+To run the web interface, type:

 ```bash
 python server.py
 ```

 It will prompt for the password of the MySQL `admin_openpluie` user, that you defined when using the `mysql_setup.py` script in [this section](#mysql-server).

-In your browser, type `localhost:9080` to access the browser.
+In your browser, type `localhost:9080` to access the website.

-For the first time, use the user `admin` with the password you defined when using the `mysql_setup.py` script.
+For the first time, enter the user `admin` with the password you defined when using the `mysql_setup.py` script.

-Once logged in, you can use the `create user` section to add a new user to the database.
+Once logged in, you can resort to the `create user` section to add a new user to the database.

-**Options**
+### Options

 - You can specify the dimensions of your (cylindrical) water container with the options `--height` and `--diameter`.
 - You can change the port with the `--port` option.

 Type `python server.py -h` to see all the options.

-**Hosting the website**
+### Hosting the website

-You can then do port forwarding on your router to host the website on your raspberry and make it accessible from the internet.
+You can then do port forwarding on your router to host the website on your Raspberry Pi and make it accessible from the internet.

 ### Raspberry Pi

 When running this script on a Raspberry Pi:

-- The slider `Watering circuit n°1` button will change the state of the GPIO pin corresponding to the relay (specified in `config/pins.json`, see [this section](#pin-configuration)).
+- The slider `Watering circuit n°1` button will change the state of the relay to start / stop watering.
-- The `measure` button will act on the GPIO pin corresponding to the trigger / echo pins of the sensor to measure the remaining volume of water in the container.
+- The `measure` button will measure the remaining volume of water in the container.

-### Standard computer: demo of the web interface
+### Standard computer

-When running this script on a standard computer, as there is no GPIO pins, the behaviour is simulated.
+When running this script on a computer, as there is no GPIO pins, the behaviour is simulated.
 In particular:

 - The slider `Watering circuit n°1` button will move but does nothing concrete.
 - The `measure` button will provide random values.